 Hi Ed, If the insurance company has given you all the money up front it’s legal to keep whatever is left over.
 On the other hand if the insurance company has held back depreciation that’s a different story.
 Our reviews are accurate that’s why we don’t compete on price and are financially capable of delivering high quality.
 We make roof replacements easy!
 We have a staff with a former adjuster and former insurance staffer, therefore we don’t try to beat the system we work within the insurance restoration industry.
 We are not in the roofing industry we are in the insurance restoration industry.
 Thanks for your reply.

-Insurance Adjuster’s get Paint Hundreds of Dollars per Roof Inspection and Estimate
+Insurance Adjuster’s get Paint Hundreds of Dollars per Roof Inspection and Inspection

-We have yet to see a reason to give “free estimates” during the aftermath of the largest hailstorm in the modern history of Colorado Springs.
-If a homeowner would like to pay us for a detailed written estimate than we may be able to perform this service.
-If we were paid the same amount of money as an independent insurance adjuster we’d be happy to write an estimate.
+We have yet to see a reason to give “free inspections” during the aftermath of the largest hailstorm in the modern history of Colorado Springs.
+If a homeowner would like to pay us for a detailed written inspection than we may be able to perform this service.
+If we were paid the same amount of money as an independent insurance adjuster we’d be happy to write an inspection.
 An independent insurance adjuster that makes $300-$1,000 on writing insurance claims during this storms may or may not be happy.
-Several of the adjusters even have an angry tone toward homeowners while making several thousand dollars per day writing estimates.
+Several of the adjusters even have an angry tone toward homeowners while making several thousand dollars per day writing inspections.

-Is it Unreasonable to Request a Free Roof Estimate
+Is it Unreasonable to Request a Free Roof Inspection

 Why Not Allow the Contractor to Work Off the Claim